 The Jazz Studies Division at the Portland Conservatory of Music is led by saxophonist/composer Titus Abbott, and is an innovative jazz program centered around students gaining improvisational skills and a solid understanding of contemporary and classic jazz.
 We are excited to start offering ensemble classes for jazz instrumentalists aged between 12 and 19.
 Along with the ensemble classes we will also be providing jazz harmony, jazz history and plan to expand to ear training and college audition prep in the near future.
-The Jazz Studies program will be a companion to our successful Karger College Prep division for classical music students which is now entering its fourth year.
+The Jazz Studies program will be a companion to our successful Karger College Prep division for classical music students which is now entering its sixth year.

 Titus Abbott’s background is as a jazz saxophonist performing both as leader and sideman in the US, Canada and Europe.
 His primary instruments are saxophones and clarinets but he has training on piano, bass and drums.
 He has been teaching privately for over 20 years and is dedicated to introducing young musicians to the art of improvisation.
 The Jazz Studies program will feature a combination of PCM faculty and visiting artist master classes.

 Local jazz band and jazz combo students are encouraged to apply to this program.
 It is an excellent way for them to develop their jazz improvisation and theory skills that will enhance their High School ensemble performance and prepare them for college auditions.

 Youth Jazz Ensemble – Intermediate Teacher: Titus Abbott Tuition: $150

 Wednesdays: 5:00 – 6:00 10 weeks: September 13 to November 15